axiellpublic/Parties/README.md

-#Welcome to the EMu Standards Module wiki!
+# Parties
-We'll be keeping track of all things to do with the estandards module here.
+Repository for all things related to Parties